Journeyman Electrician Salary: What You’ll Earn in 2026

 Journeyman electrician salary vs. other trades

-Wondering how the electrical journeyman pay rate stacks up against other skilled trades at the same career stage?
-Here’s a quick comparison using BLS May 2024 median data.
+Wondering how journeyman electrician pay stacks up against other skilled trades at the same career stage?
+Here’s a direct comparison using BLS May 2025 data.

 Frequently asked questions